zhanghai/Douya/HACKING.md

 The path and file names are case sensitive.

+Note that if you have started the app before these files are ready, you need to force stop and restart the app to make it reload the files.

 ## Get the app!

 Download and install the app from [the latest release](https://github.com/DreaminginCodeZH/Douya/releases/latest).